egel-lang/egel-markdown/README.md

-# egel-markdown
+# Egel Markdown

-Markdown with Egel
+A lightweight solution to process Markdown with Egel.